pure-data/externals-howto/README.rst

               sp[0]->s_vec, sp[1]->s_vec, sp[2]->s_vec, sp[0]->s_n);
     }

-``dsp_add`` adds a *perform*-routine (as declared in the first argument) to the DSP-tree.
+``dsp_add`` adds a *perform* routine (as declared in the first argument) to the DSP tree.

 The second argument is the number of the following pointers to diverse variables.
 Which pointers to which variables are passed is not limited.

-Here, sp[0] is the first in-signal, sp[1] represents the second in-signal and sp[2] points to the out-signal.
+Here, sp[0] is the first inlet signal, sp[1] represents the second inlet signal and sp[2] points to the outlet signal.

-The structure ``t_signal`` contains a pointer to the its signal-vector ``().s_vec`` (an array of samples of type ``t_sample``), and the length of this signal-vector ``().s_n``.
+The structure ``t_signal`` contains a pointer to the its signal vector ``().s_vec`` (an array of samples of type ``t_sample``), and the length of this signal vector ``().s_n``.

-Since all signal vectors of a patch (not including it’s sub-patches) are of the same length, it is sufficient to get the length of one of these vectors.
+Since all signal vectors of a patch (not including its subpatches) are of the same length, it is sufficient to get the length of one of these vectors.

-Since an object doesn't know its *perform*-routine's signal-vector length until the "dsp"-method, this would be the place to allocate temporary buffers to store intermediate dsp computations.
+Since an object doesn't know its *perform* routine's signal vector length until the "dsp" method, this would be the place to allocate temporary buffers to store intermediate dsp computations.
 See:
 *getbytes*.

-perform-routine
+perform routine
 ---------------

-The perform-routine is the DSP-heart of each signal class.
+The perform routine is the DSP heart of each signal class.

-A pointer to an integer-array is passed to it.
+A pointer to an integer array is passed to it.
 This array contains the pointers, that were passed via ``dsp_add``, which must be cast back to their real type.

-The perform-routine has to return a pointer to integer, that points to the address behind the stored pointers of the routine.
-This means, that the return argument equals the argument of the perform-routine plus the number of pointer variables (as declared as the second argument of ``dsp_add``) plus one.
+The perform routine has to return a pointer to integer, that points to the address behind the stored pointers of the routine.
+This means, that the return argument equals the argument of the perform routine plus the number of pointer variables (as declared as the second argument of ``dsp_add``) plus one.